AdriNzzz/AdriNzzz/README.md

   <img width = "20" align= "center"/>

   <div align="left" >
-    I'm Adrian Miguel, a Systems, Games, and Digital Art Developer, as well as the leader and founder of the Sharpgear group.
+    I'm Adrian Miguel, a Systems, Games, and Digital Art Developer.Leader and founder of Sharpgear Team.
     <br>
     I work in different areas of development, with skills in Front-end, Back-end, and Game Development, a field in which I have extensive self-taught experience.
     <br>